Hyperling/HealthProtocol/ebook.md

 ### Superhuman Powers

 When I first started the lifestyle I fixed headaches, seasonal allergies, and digestive issues which I had almost all my life beforehand.
-I also had mental / emotional healings from depression and anxiety type issues like panic attacks, lethargy, and lack of motivation.
+I also had mental / emotional healing from depression and anxiety type issues like panic attacks, lethargy, and lack of motivation.

 I don't get sick, and have not had any colds, flu, fevers, COVAIDs, etc since before May 2014 when I started this lifestyle.
 This is not due to sanitation, I don't use soap.
 It's also not due to avoiding cooties, my last partner had COVID at least 3 times, each for a lengthy duration, and I still shared food, drinks, kisses, a bed, and any other normal things with her.